 The Law Center is fully accredited by the American Bar Association, the Supreme Court of Louisiana, and the Commission of Colleges of the Southern Association of Colleges and Schools.
 It is also approved by the Veterans Administration for the training of eligible veterans.

 Goals and Objectives: Attached

-Contact Person: Regina Ramsey James

-Vice Chancellor for Institutional Accountability and Accreditation
+Contact Person: REGINA L. RAMSEY Vice Chancellor, Institutional Accountability & Accreditation Phone: 225-771-4900 Email: RRjames@sulc.edu

-Phone: 225-771-4900 Fax: 225-771-5913

-Email: Rrjames@sulc.edu

 Goals and Objectives: